Invariance Learning in Deep Neural Networks with Differentiable Laplace Approximations: Additional Results and Experiments

 We presented a method that enables automatic invariance learning in deep neural networks directly from training data, without requiring supervision or validation data.
-The approach uses the marginal likelihood, which is a parameterization-independent quantity coinciding with generalization performance, and differentiable Laplace approximations to allow gradient-based optimization of invariances in deep learning.
-Experimentally, we verified that the method is capable of learning invariances in MNIST, F-MNIST and CIFAR-10 datasets, leading to better marginal likelihoods and higher test performance.
-In future work, it would be interesting to consider more complex transformations and apply the method to larger networks.
+The approach is inspired by using the marginal likelihood, which is a parameterisation-independent quantity coinciding with generalisation performance.
+To make this practical, we use a differentiable Laplace approximation to allow for gradient-based optimisation of invariances in deep learning.
+While the accuracy of the approximation is difficult to verify, we do show experimentally that the method is capable of learning invariances in MNIST, FashionMNIST, and CIFAR-10 datasets, leading to better marginal likelihoods and higher test performances.
+Our work shows that approximate Bayesian inference methods can be useful for learning complex hyperparameters, even in deep learning, and are therefore relevant beyond predictive uncertainty estimation.
+In future work, it would be interesting to improve the scalability and accuracy of marginal likelihood approximations which could enable learning even more complex hyperparameters, such as augmentation distributions parameterised by neural networks.
+Alternatively, improving parameterisations of invariances in neural networks could greatly improve the scalability of \ourmethod and related approaches.